men100/TouchGFX_Console/README.md

 # TouchGFX_Console
-This is program that control connected PC.
+This is the program that control connected PC.